asinpro/asinpro/README.md

 ### Hi there 👋 My name is Alexey Sinitskikh and I'm a Game Developer!
+I like game development and I am very pleased to see the result of my work.
+For 10+ years of work, I have participated in the creation of games of various genres and scales - from social and mobile Casual games to AAA giants.
+I used different languages and technologies in my work.

 <!--
 **aXeLGTO/aXeLGTO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.